-Control group used for counterfactual counterfa orizon for actual (%) Two years

-Three control cinemas -[%] -[%]

-All cinemas in chain -[%] -[%]
+Control group used for counterfactual Time horizon for counterfactual (%) One year Two years Three control cinemas All cinemas in chain -[%] -[%] -[%] -[%]

 Source: Parties' economic analysis.

 24. The parties stated:

 As shown above, the results do not make economic sense and suggest large negative diversion ratios from Picturehouse to Cineworld.
 This is due to the fact that despite the entry of Picturehouse into the area, Cineworld Bury St Edmunds outperformed both sets of control cinemas during the relevant period.